Lordyphon2021/LordyLink-online-firmware-updater/README.md

 TODOs:

        -use secure server connection and HIDE credentials!!!!
-       -enable support for more than one hardware units -alert user when new release is available.
+       -enable support for more than one hardware unit -alert user when new release is available.
        -implement "delete set" on mouse right-click instead of push button.
        -display github link and qt licence text in menu bar